-Group and team coaching is an extremely cost effective way to significantly extend the impact of coaching.
+Team and group coaching is an extremely cost-effective way to significantly extend the impact of coaching.
 As more employees experience a coaching approach, the skills migrate to peer to peer relationships further reinforcing new behaviours.
 The effect is like a pebble being thrown into a pond, the ripples can be felt throughout the whole organisation, laying the foundations for a coaching culture to develop and thrive.

 What is the difference between team and group coaching?

 Team coaching is primarily aimed at teams who are or will be working together on common goals in the long term, they have to achieve results together to be successful.